-Conservation Professionals should also provide evidence of any recent CPD in historic buildings and energy upgrading, approved by the relevant body: Royal Institute of the Architects of Ireland, Society of Chartered Surveyors Ireland and/or Engineers Ireland.
+Conservation Professionals should also provide evidence of any recent Continued Professional Development (CPD) they have undertaken in historic buildings and energy upgrading, approved by the relevant body: Royal Institute of the Architects of Ireland, Society of Chartered Surveyors Ireland and/or Engineers Ireland.

 Where the selected building professional does not have conservation accreditation, they must clearly outline their relevant conservation qualifications and/or demonstrated conservation experience.
 It should be clear that the building professional has demonstrable competence in building conservation.
-Therefore, a

-Curriculum Vitae outlining details of educational and professional qualifications should be provided along with the following:
+Therefore, a Curriculum Vitae outlining details of educational and professional qualifications should be provided along with the following:

 - Any recent conservation CPD (in particular historic buildings and energy upgrading of traditional buildings).
-Include details of any relevant approving body (Royal Institute of the Architects of Ireland, Society of Chartered Surveyors Ireland and/or Engineers Ireland). - Details of conservation experience and working with historic buildings. - Experience in conservation report writing. - Sample report which includes condition survey, recommendations and conservation specification of works. - Evidence/knowledge of how to sensitively retrofit traditionally constructed buildings using suitable materials.
+Include details of any relevant approving body (Royal Institute of the Architects of Ireland, Society of Chartered Surveyors Ireland and/or Engineers Ireland). - Details of conservation experience and working with historic buildings. - Experience in conservation report writing. - Sample report which includes condition survey, recommendations and conservation specification of works. - Details of experience on how to sensitively retrofit traditionally constructed buildings using suitable materials.